conduktor/conduktor-docs/docs/testing/features/building-tests/test-suites.md

 # Test Suites

 Test Suites represent a collection of test scenarios that are logically grouped together.
-We recommend organising your test suites by feature, service, or a specific domain.
+We recommend organizing your test suites by feature, service, or a specific domain.

 ## Create a Test Suite